Research

 Abstract forthcoming.

-Presented at: Bank of England internal seminar (2025); University of Pisa (2025)*; Workshop on Macroeconomics and Innovation for the Green Transition (2025, Salerno); 18th International Conference on Computational and Financial Econometrics (CFE 2024, London); University of Florence (2024)*; 12th Annual Conference of the Italian Association of Environmental and Resource Economists (IAERE 2024, Pescara); 29th Annual Conference of the European Association of Environmental and Resource Economists (EAERE 2024, Leuven); Econometric Models of Climate Change (EMCC 2024, Cambridge); 4th Sailing the Macro Workshop (2024, Ortigia).
+Presented at: Bank of England internal seminar (2025); University of Pisa (2025)*; Workshop on Macroeconomics and Innovation for the Green Transition (2025, Salerno); 18th International Conference on Computational and Financial Econometrics (CFE 2024, London); University of Florence (2024)*; 12th Annual Conference of the Italian Association of Environmental and Resource Economists (IAERE 2024, Pescara); 29th Annual Conference of the European Association of Environmental and Resource Economists (EAERE 2024, Leuven); 8th Conference on Econometric Models of Climate Change (EMCC 2024, Cambridge); 4th Sailing the Macro Workshop (2024, Ortigia).

 Estimation of DSGE models by Non-Gaussian Vector Autoregressions (with M. Martinoli, A. Moneta, and R. Seri)